agda/agda/doc/user-manual/getting-started/hello-world.lagda.rst

 with a determined length.

 .. hint:: Agda programs are structured in :ref:`modules <module-system>`.
-The first module in each file is the *top-level* module whose name matches the filename.
+The module in each file whose name matches the filename is referred to as the *top-level* module .

 .. code-block:: agda